wHY is an interdisciplinary design practice dedicated to serving the arts, communities, culture and the environment.

 The scale of the work allows us to cycle rapidly through more experiments with a wider range of materials and methods than larger projects would otherwise afford.

-The Grounds Workshop is an imaginative landscape and urban design studio that collaborates with architects, urban planners, and artists worldwide to cultivate and program future ecologies and open space.
+The Landscape Workshop is an imaginative landscape and urban design studio that collaborates with architects, urban planners, and artists worldwide to cultivate and program future ecologies and open space.

 wHY‘s goal is to connect people and lifestyles to a vision of healthy and resilient cities and environments.
 Through the seamless integration of building, landscape and urban environments, the workshop enables art, function, nature and structure to beautifully coexist.